Estey-RD/New_PC_setup/windows10/READMD.md

 Other useful apps are like:
 * TreeSize
-* CeystalDiskinfo
+* CrystalDiskinfo
 * Diskgenius
-* (These apps has no direct download link, hidden by the resource site, such as :"wait for 5 second, download will begin shortly")
+* (These apps have no direct download link, hidden by the resource site, such as:"Wait for 5 seconds, download will begin shortly")